Artos Faucets Review & Rating Updated: 10/21/18

-- Wenzhou Haijun Sanitary Hardware Co., Ltd., a Chinese faucet manufacturer that also supplies faucets to Novatto, Inc.
+- Wenzhou Haijun Sanitary Hardware Co., Ltd., a Chinese faucet manufacturer that also supplies

-• Taizhou Catly Sanitary Wares Co., Ltd., also a Chinese manufacturer located in Zhejiang Province.
-These faucets are sold by Artos as the Milan collection, Catly also makes faucets forEvidently the company at one time purchased at least some of its faucets from Emmevi Rubinetterie Srl, an Italian manufacturer, but this relationship appears to have ended.
-Emmevi-sourced faucets, such as the Twist are still available from web vendors as of this update, but not shown in the current Artos web catalog.
+At one time the company purchased at least some of its faucets from Emmevi Rubinetterie Srl, an Italian manufacturer but this relationship appears to have ended.
+Emmevi-sourced faucets, such as the Twist are still available from web vendors as of this update but are not shown in the current Artos web catalog.

-All faucets are straight out of each manufacturer's standing inventory.
-We can find no faucet that was designed or manufactured exclusively for Artos.
+All faucets are straight out of each manufacturer's We can find no faucet that was designed or manufactured exclusively for Artos.
 For example:

 Artos prices are consistent with prices charged by other importers of Italian and Chinese faucets, and less costly than some.
 There is a considerable difference in the price range, however, between the Italian-made Artos faucets and the company's Chinese faucets.

-We consider the Artos Italian faucets a somewhat better buy than equivalent faucets sold in North America by the Italian manufacturers themselves, such as if only because, like most American importers of Italian faucets, Artos offers a stronger warranty than the 5- and 10-year warranties provided by Italian companies on their own faucets.
+We consider the Artos Italian faucets a somewhat better buy than equivalent faucets sold in North America by the Italian manufacturers themselves, such as if only because, like most American importers of Italian faucets, Artos offers a stronger warranty than the 5- and 10-year warranties typically provided by Italian manufacturers on their own faucets.
+Only

 Artos does not sell kitchen, laundry or bar faucets.
 It offers its bathroom sink faucets as a part of coordinated collections that include faucets, showers, tub fillers and accessories like towel racks and bath tissue holders and towel warmers.
 Most of its faucets are single handle mixing faucets.
 We count only a few widespread lavatory faucets that feature two handles in the Artos lineup.